 How Does It Work?

-Prolotherapy involves injecting a solution such as dextrose (glucose sugar water) into painful ligament and tendon sites, and/or into adjacent joints2.
-The solution is safe and water-soluble, which is easily excreted from the body after having the initial desired effect.
-It works by causing cells to lose water, which leads to a localised inflammatory reaction, stimulating the growth of collagen fibres and connective tissue.
-This process is thought to thicken, tighten and strengthen the weak tissue, resulting in a stronger tendon or ligament that can hold body structures in place more effectively.
+The injection makes your cells lose water, causing inflammation in that area of your body.
+Inflammation stimulates the growth of collagen fibres and connective tissue.
+That’s thought to thicken, tighten and strengthen the weak tissue, resulting in a stronger tendon or ligament that can hold your body’s structures in place more effectively.

 Due to the local inflammation caused by prolotherapy, some bruising, pain, stiffness and/or swelling in the injected area may occur for the few days following the procedure.
 If pain persists you should follow up with your doctor.